No upcoming events scheduled...

 Judge Katherine Cabaniss Parsley was appointed by Governor Perry to the 248th District Court of Harris County, Texas, in 2013.
 Subsequently, she was elected by voters to a four-term term.
 She is committed to service to the community and justice in every case.

-On the bench, Judge Parsley manages a docket of more than 500 cases efficiently and effectively.
-Judge Parsley maintains a strict docket control order that promotes justice without delay.
+On the bench, Judge Cabaniss manages a docket of more than 500 cases efficiently and effectively.
+Judge Cabaniss maintains a strict docket control order that promotes justice without delay.
 As a felony court judge, she presides over jury trials of defendants charged with capital murder, aggravated robbery, sexual assault, and crimes against children, among other offenses.

-Judge Parsley holds a Juris Doctor from Pepperdine University School of Law in California.
+Judge Cabaniss holds a Juris Doctor from Pepperdine University School of Law in California.
 She is licensed to practice law in both California and her native Texas.

 Katherine is married to Dr. Brian Parsley, an orthopedic surgeon.
 They enjoy six grandchildren, and counting!
 Her commitment to justice, leadership, community service, and the empowerment of all citizens has had a positive impact in communities around Houston, in Texas, and across the country.